-When you’re evaluating providers, see which payment types they accept.
+When you’re evaluating Payment Gateway providers, see which payment types they accept.
 With the rise of mobile payments, a provider that is able to accept everything can positively impact your in-person as well as online sales.

 As with any service, Payment Gateway Providers come with costs.
 These can range from setup fees, cancellation fees, monthly usage fees, per-transaction fees and chargeback fees.
 Most stand-alone Payment Gateway providers charge a Payment Gateway fee to use their services.
 Another perk of all-in-one providers is that they typically waive this fee given the other features you’re taking advantage of.

 Because your business is always evolving, we recommend choosing Merchant Account and Payment Gateway providers that lack a contract.
 You may not think this is possible, but they do exist.
 This means you can use their services for however long they meet your needs and expectations.
 Businesses that lack a contract tend to provide better service because their customers could leave at any moment.

 It’s important to note that while rates are important, they shouldn’t be the primary deciding factor.
 After all, some providers advertise low rates and gradually increase them on their customers.
 Others, may charge very little but lack the security you’ll want to have (more on that next).

 A data breach could spell the end of your business.
 Protect your customer data with a provider that is PCI Level 1 compliant.
 This means that your provider adheres to the highest tier of the Payment Card Industry Data Security Standards.
 Take your evaluation a step further by partnering with a provider that can boast long-term, consistent PCI Level 1 compliance.
 This means the provider is proactive in taking steps when needed to raise its security standards to meet new requirements.